sachinsu/sachinsu.github.io/work_journal/journal2022.md

 ## 2022-Mar-23 Wed

-- What is Observability?
-    - Observability means gaining visibility into the internal state of a system.
-It’s used to give users the tools to figure out what’s happening, where it’s happening, and why.
-At Cloudflare, we believe that observability has three core components: monitoring, analytics, and forensics.
-Monitoring measures the health of a system - it tells you when something is going wrong.
-Analytics give you the tools to visualize data to identify patterns and insights.
-Forensics helps you answer very specific questions about an event.

 - Human Psychology
     - Uncertainty is the root of all progress and all growth.
 As the old adage goes, the man who believes he knows everything learns nothing
     - Work expands so as to fill up the time available for its completion